 Why would you want to detox salt?

-Although we need a certain amount of salt every day to stay healthy too much is bad for you.
+Although we need a certain amount of salt every day to stay healthy too much can be bad for you.
 Salt or sodium is the major alkaline mineral of the fluid that bathes every cell in your body.
 It helps to controls the fluid balance and together with the minerals calcium, magnesium and potassium it is needed for the electrical impulses that control your nerves and muscles.

 Doctors and other health officials have been telling us for years to reduce our salt intake.
 In fact, it was as a result of UK Government health guidelines that prompted the American makers of HP sauce to reduce the amount of salt it contained by a third.

 Studies have shown that too much salt in your diet is linked to many health problems such as high blood pressure (hypertension), stomach cancer, water retention, kidney damage and osteoporosis.
-It can worsen asthma.
+It can even worsen asthma.

 Excess salt prevents insulin doing its job so sugar builds up in the blood, damaging vessels and making it difficult for fat-burning oxygen to flow to cells and melt away fat.